 The following list documents the top ten Calvin Johnson rookie cards available to collectors.
 All feature autographs and limited print runs.
+Although they are all found with relative ease, prices can push fairly high for the very top choices.

 Top Calvin Johnson Rookie Cards